gazebosim/gz-sim/tutorials/model_command.md

 \page model_command Model Command

 ## Overview
-`ign model` command allows you to get information about the models for a given running Ignition Gazebo simulation.
+`ign model` command allows you to get information about the models for a given running Gazebo simulation.

 For each model, it is possible to get information about its
  -  Pose: Pose of the model